Content KPIs

 The KPI Finder

-That is the good news.
+That’s the good news.
 The bad news is that the more interesting and meaningful a KPI is, the more difficult it often becomes to measure it.
-See Andreas Köster's article on measuring success, which is still well worth reading, in which he sheds light on this phenomenon in the field of social media marketing.
+See Andreas Köster’s article on measuring success, which is still well worth reading, in which he sheds light on this phenomenon in the field of social media marketing.
 He divides possible measurement values into a three-stage pyramid.
-You won't be able to glean many important insights from analytics tools.
+You won’t be able to glean many important insights from analytics tools.
 Instead, you will have to ask your prospects or customers directly, for example.

-To find the key performance indicators (KPIs) in the content sector, the Bundesverband der Digitalen Wirtschaft BVDW e.V.
+In order to find the key performance indicators (KPIs) in the content sector, the Bundesverband der Digitalen Wirtschaft BVDW e.V.
 (Federal Association of the Digital Economy) has also created a free PDF guide that is well worth reading.
 It also provides the KPI finder.
 Both relate primarily to the topic of content marketing, but are also interesting for other content.

 KPI Finder